 Salvador Cienfuegos Zepeda was detained by United States authorities at the Los Angeles airport Thursday evening.
 The arrest was confirmed by Foreign Minister Marcelo Ebrard through social media, in which he says he was informed of the arrest by U.S. Ambassador Christopher Landau.

-Since his arrest, the 70-year-old former head of Sedena has been transferred to New York and charged with drug offenses.
+Since his arrest, the 72-year-old former head of Sedena has been transferred to an L.A. federal court and charged with drug offenses.
 Salvador Cienfuegos Zepeda, among others, was referred to during the Guzmán Loera (El Chapo) drug trial for taking bribes.

 He served as Mexico’s head of the Secretariat of National Defense during the government of Enrique Peña Nieto.